Seeking A Divorce?

 Colorado is what is commonly referred to as a “no-fault” state for divorcing couples.
 Divorce is not handled as a punitive legal proceeding by Colorado courts, and judges are generally not concerned with who is to blame for the marriage ending.
 Put another way, Colorado divorce laws are not designed to prove who was right and who was wrong in the marriage.
 It is simply designed to end the marriage, establish the parties’ parenting rights and support obligations, and fairly and equitably divide up all property and debt in the marital estate.

-By law property is to be divided fairly and equitably.
+By law, property is to be divided fairly and equitably.
 Equitable does not necessarily mean equal, and each spouse’s contributions to the marriage can be non-economic as well as monetary.
 Perhaps one spouse stayed at home to raise the children while the other worked.
 The stay-at-home parent may nevertheless be entitled to a larger portion of the marital property such as the marital home, or he or she may get alimony, which is also called spousal support or spousal maintenance in Colorado.
+You can find out more about asset division here from an experienced Colorado Springs Divorce Lawyer.

 Call at 719-602-2262 or email to discuss your divorce case directly with Brian B. Boal.
 His law practice serves clients in El Paso County, Pueblo County, Teller County, Summit County, and in counties throughout the Front Range area.